rand/asc/README.md

 - [Design](/.kiro/specs/agent-stack-controller/design.md) - Architecture and design
 - [Tasks](/.kiro/specs/agent-stack-controller/tasks.md) - Implementation tasks
 - [Agent Validation](agent/VALIDATION.md) - Agent implementation validation

+### Screenshots

+All screenshots in this README are placeholders (SVG format) that need to be replaced with actual terminal captures.
+See [docs/SCREENSHOTS.md](docs/SCREENSHOTS.md) for detailed instructions on capturing and optimizing screenshots.
+The placeholder images show the expected layout and content but should be replaced with real captures of the running application.

 ## Contributing